jgnewman/strux/README.md

 ```

 Whenever you call `setState`, Strux will automatically keep your application
 state up-to-date with the newest values.
-As such, calling `reactsWhen` will
+As such, calling `takesStateWhen` will
 allow you to describe how a given component will observe those values on
 other components and decide whether or not to react to them when they are
 updated.
 If the decision to react is made, that data will be passed in to the